Baseball in Canada: 19th century

+By 1891, academic Goldwin Smith described baseball as overtaking cricket in Canada due to its much shorter playing duration and lack of specialized turf requirements.

+American history

+Barney opined that following the American Revolution, settlers in Southwestern Ontario brought their recreational activities.
+Ted Spencer, curator of the National Baseball Hall of Fame and Museum, and historian Tom Heitz, noted that records exist of earlier bat and ball games played in the United States that evolved into baseball, and agreed that American settlers in Canada likely brought the game with them.

 Rather than competing nationally in an east–west fashion, local baseball clubs would instead compete with their American neighbours to the south.
 This meant that teams from the Maritimes played teams from New England, teams from Quebec played against teams from New York and teams from British Columbia competed with those from Washington.